BlackSaltFish/understandinges6/manuscript/07-Sets-And-Maps.md

 The difficult part of this approach is determining when a DOM element no longer exists in the web page, so that the library can remove its associated object.
 Otherwise, the library would hold onto the DOM element reference past the reference's usefulness and cause a memory leak.
 Tracking the DOM elements with a weak map would still allow the library to associate a custom object with every DOM element, and it could automatically destroy any object in the map when that object's DOM element no longer exists.

-I> It's important to note that only weak map keys, and not weak map values, are weak references.
+> It's important to note that only weak map keys, and not weak map values, are weak references.
 An object stored as a weak map value will prevent garbage collection if all other references are removed.

 #### Using Weak Maps